NLKNguyen/vim-starter-kit/README.md

 To temporarily change any of them for the current Vim session for example `:let Valgrind="[Your Choice]"`

-The following key only applies when the current buffer is a C/C++/Lex/Flex/Yacc/Bison file.
 Require *valgrind* installed on the system.
 If you want to use the Callgrind graph viewer *kcachegrind*, you need to install it.

 | Key    | Action(s)